 Are you looking for a healthy, one-ingredient dog treat?
 The answer might just be sweet potatoes!
 Dehydrated sweet potato dog treats are a healthy and tasty dog chew that’s a safe substitute for rawhide.
 If you’ve been wondering how to make these chewy treats, we’ve got easy directions to make them in your dehydrator–or in your oven!

 Avoid the Evil Eye!

-Be sure to cut off any green parts you find on the potatoes.
+Be sure to cut off the “eyes” or any green parts you find on the sweet potatoes.
 The green portion of sprouted potatoes (sweet potatoes or other varieties) contain Solanine, a glycoalkaloid poison.

 Slightly thicker slices will be chewier for your dog (although they won’t dry out as well and will have a shorter shelf life, even in the refrigerator).

 Arrange the slices on the dehydrating trays.
 Don’t allow the slices to touch one another or the edges won’t dry properly.